Medicare Advantage vs. Medicare Supplement Plans - Why We Recommend an Actual Supplement Over an Advantage Plan

 There are other plan options as well, and different plans are more common in different areas.
 But nationwide, these are the three plans that we see as the best and most competitively-priced options.

 Once you have an idea of the plan you want, you can easily compare rates on that particular plan.
 Again, because the plans are standardized and all companies pay claims the same way, you are comparing “apples to apples”.
 Some differences in the rates may cause you to re-evaluate the plan that you want.
 For example, if Plan G is $250/year less than Plan F, it would make sense that would be a better option (since the deductible, which is the only difference, is only $140/year).

 Another thing that must be taken into account is your health.
 If you have some ongoing health problems that require many doctor visits a year, for example, you may not want to look at Plan N (since it has co-pays) unless it was your only option.

 Step 4.
 Make an Informed Selection

-Once you have all of the information together, you can easily make an informed, unbiased selection of a Medicare Supplement plan that best meets your needs and desires.
+Once you have all of the information together, you can easily make an informed, unbiased selection of a Medigap plan that best meets your needs and desires.

 Situation: You don't want to have any co-pays, at all, ever… Plan F is right for you!